-TO COPY A CHANNEL, highlight the desired channel in the Channel Setup menu, then press a new channel will be created.
+TO COPY A CHANNEL, highlight the desired channel in the Channel Setup menu, then press to go to the Channel Copy/Delete submenu.
+Select "Copy" and press-a new channel will be created.
 It is identical to original, which still remains, but it is identified with the next available number from 01-50.
-If you change your mind and do not want to copy the current channel, press to cancel and return to the previous menu.
+If you change your mind and do not want to copy the current channel, press (Exit) to cancel and return to the previous menu.
 Copying channels is a quick method for creating numerous channels, each of which can then be edited and adjusted for a variety of presentations in the future.
 See Figure 3.4.